-For more details, refer to Inactive free clusters.
+For more details, refer to Inactive Sandbox clusters.

-How do I keep my free cluster from being paused or deleted?
+How do I keep my Sandbox cluster from being paused or deleted?

 To keep a paused cluster from being deleted, sign in to YugabyteDB Managed, select the cluster on the Clusters page, and click Resume.

 What qualifies as activity on a cluster?